 Following the values identification and alignment sessions and agreement on the values, leaders, with staff, will:

-- hire and promote individuals whose outlook and actions are congruent with these values; and
+- Hire and promote individuals whose outlook and actions are congruent with these values

 Make This Workplace Values Process Not Just Another Exercise

 In an article entitled the "Value of Values Clarification–Just Stop That Navel Gazing," Robert Bacal, a Canadian writer, and consultant offers these cautions.